vmware-archive/liota/packages/README.md

 ###Package Load Automation

-Load Liota Packages automatically when Package Manager starts by listing package names and checksums in /etc/liota/packages/packages_auto.txt (Should NOT have " " around ":"): package_name:sha1_checksum [package_name:sha1_checksum]
+Load Liota Packages automatically when Package Manager starts by listing package names and checksums in the file specified by pkg_list in [PKG_CFG] of liota.conf, e.g., by default /etc/liota/packages/packages_auto.txt (Should NOT have " " around ":"): package_name:sha1_checksum [package_name:sha1_checksum]

+There are 2 options to add liota package names and checksum:
+1. manually write into pkg_list file;
+2. add at run time through command [load, reload, update] by specifiying option of "-r", e.g., "./liotapkg.sh load -r filename sha1_checksum".
+To be reminded, unload command will remove it from pkg_list file.

 ###Statistical commands